Florida Car Inspection Laws

 Drawbacks of Vehicle Inspection

-- Outdated: Many of the vehicles subjected to these tests simply do not need them, resulting in unnecessary expenses for car owners.
+- Outdated: Many of the vehicles subject to these tests simply do not need them, resulting in unnecessary expenses for car owners.
 Modern cars are much more efficient than older models.

 The fact that Florida has lenient car inspection laws seems to indicate that lawmakers find more drawbacks than benefits to the process.